 typescriptawait auditLog.write({ action: 'rag_retrieve', userId: permCtx.userId, agentId: agentConfig.id, chunksRetrieved: results.length, chunksAfterFilter: authorizedResults.length, query: redact(originalQuery), timestamp: new Date().toISOString(), });

-Teams that bolt traditional RBAC onto RAG pipelines hit the same failure modes repeatedly.
-These aren't theoretical — they show up in production within weeks of deployment.
+Teams that bolt traditional RBAC onto RAG hit the same failure modes repeatedly.
+None of these are theoretical.
+They show up in production within weeks of deployment, and the patterns are stable enough to name.

 RBAC Traps to Avoid